zappee/portfolio-analyzer/README.md

 If you get a `[ERROR] Price not found` error message, then you need to use a different date and time because the data-provider that you use has no price for this time.

 ### 3.6) Generating the portfolio summary report
-Once you have the transaction-history file that contains all your trade transactions that you have executed, you can generate a `portfolio summary report` that shows you the performance of your portfolio.
+Once you have the transaction-history file that contains all of your trades that you have executed, you can generate a `portfolio summary report` that shows you the performance of your portfolio.

 Command that activates the `portfolio` report generator: `java -jar portfolio-analyzer.jar portfolio`